STA601-F21/Course-Website/content/policies.md

 ### Other Information
 It can be a lot more pleasant oftentimes to get in-person answers and help.
 Make use of the teaching team's office hours, we're here to help!
 Do not hesitate to come to my office during office hours or by appointment to discuss a homework problem or any aspect of the course.
 Questions related to course assignments and honesty policy should be directed to me.
 When the teaching team has announcements for you we will send an email to your Duke email address.
 Please make sure to check your email daily.
+Also, take advantage of **Piazza** and post your questions there!